When it comes to getting kids to try new foods, here are three things I know for sure:

 - When forced to taste a new food, kids often don’t really taste it.
 They invoke, “I don’t like it” or “No thank you” the moment the food hits their mouth as a way of getting out of eating.

-If you don't want to eat something you've got to say 2 words about it.
-The words have to be descriptive and not judgmental.
+Explain to your child that if they don’t want to eat something they’ve got to say 2 words about it and the words must be descriptive and not judgmental.

 - Encourages real tasting.

 - Helps you learn more about what is going on in your kids’ heads.

 - Sometimes even gets kids to eat whatever you’ve served…

 One night my 3 year old son was objecting to the acorn squash.
 I said, “You don’t have to eat it if you don’t want to, but taste it and give me 5 words.”
 He counted out his fingers, looked at his plate, and said, “I guess I’ll eat it instead.”
 I laughed.

 Here is our readers amazing list of suggested descriptive words.
 (My favorite words are marked in bold.)

 Icy, Cold, Chilly, Cool, Refreshing, Room Temperature, Lukewarm, Tepid, Warm, Toasty, Steaming, Roasting, Smoldering, Hot, Scalding